Log in with user name:

 How we use your email

-Maui’s accommodations run the gamut from rural bed-and-breakfasts to opulent megaresorts.
-In between the extremes, there’s something for every vacation style and budget.
+Maui’s accommodations run the gamut from rural bed-and-breakfasts to opulent megaresorts, and in between there’s something for every vacation style and budget.
 The large resorts, hotels, and condominiums for which Maui is noted are on the sunny, leeward, southern, and western shores.
 They bustle with activity and are near plenty of restaurants, shopping, golf, and water sports.
+Those seeking

 Most of Maui’s resorts—several are megaresorts—have opulent gardens, fantasy swimming pools, championship golf courses, and full-service fitness centers and spas.
 Expect to spend at least $350 a night at the less posh resort hotels; they are all in the Wailea and Makena resort area on the South Shore and Kaanapali and Kapalua in West Maui.
 At all lodgings, ask about discounts and deals (free nights with longer stays, for example), which have proliferated.